uit-no-old/incoming/README.md

     $ git clone https://github.com/uit-no/incoming.git
     $ vagrant up

-When the Vagrant VM is ready, point your browser to <http://10.20.1.4> and start playing with Incoming!!.
+When the Vagrant VM is ready, point your browser (which must run on the same machine that hosts the Vagrant VM) to <http://10.20.1.4> and start playing with Incoming!!.

 Usage example